Nesvilab/MSFragger/tutorial_fragpipe.md

 #### Configure FragPipe:
 When FragPipe launches, the first tab in the window ('Config') will be used to configure the program.
 1. Connect FragPipe to a MSFragger .jar program file.
 If you already have such a file downloaded, use the 'Browse' button to select it or 'Update' to upgrade to the latest version.
-If you have not downloaded MSFragger before, use the 'Download' button.
+If you have not downloaded MSFragger before, use the 'Download' button. [(MSFragger installation help)](http://msfragger.nesvilab.org/tutorial_setup_fragpipe.html#install-update-or-use-an-already-downloaded-version-of-msfragger)
 2. Connect FragPipe to a Philosopher program file.
-If you already have it downloaded, select 'Browse', otherwise select 'Download'.
+If you already have it downloaded, select 'Browse', otherwise select 'Download'. [(Philosopher installation help)](http://msfragger.nesvilab.org/tutorial_setup_fragpipe.html#install-update-or-use-an-already-downloaded-version-of-philosopher)
 3. Optional: Python is needed to perform database splitting (necessary in complex searches/low memory situations) and spectral library generation.
-If you already have Python 3 or greater plus a few additional packages installed (**numpy**, **pandas**, **Cython**, and **msproteomicstools**) use 'Browse' to locate your python.exe file.
+If you already have Python 3 or greater plus a few additional packages installed (**numpy**, **pandas**, **Cython**, and **msproteomicstools**) use 'Browse' to locate your python.exe file. [(Python installation help)](https://msfragger.nesvilab.org/tutorial_setup_fragpipe.html#optional-install-update-or-use-an-already-installed-version-of-python)

-For more help, see our [tutorial for FragPipe configuration](https://msfragger.nesvilab.org/tutorial_setup_fragpipe.html).
+For more help, see the full [tutorial on FragPipe configuration](https://msfragger.nesvilab.org/tutorial_setup_fragpipe.html).

 ![](https://raw.githubusercontent.com/Nesvilab/MSFragger/master/images/fragpipe_1.png)